cisco/mindmeld/source/userguide/entity_resolver.rst

 Prepare data for the Entity Resolver
 ------------------------------------

-The most important task when you are developing a production-quality entity resolver is to collect a high-quality and comprehensive set of synonyms, and place those synonyms into entity mapping files, which is where Workbench can use them.
+The most important task when you are developing a production-quality entity resolver is to collect a high-quality and comprehensive set of synonyms, and place those synonyms into entity mapping files, which is where MindMeld can use them.

 This section explains how entity mapping files and synonym files are structured, and how they work.
 Each sub-section concludes with instructions for generating the files.